Climate and Nature-Related Disclosure (in Line with TCFD and TNFD Recommendations)

 Indicators and Targets

 The climate-related indicators we have chosen to evaluate our performance are reductions (in percentage terms) to the amount and intensity of the GHGs we emit.
+We have published our targets in our Green Plan 2030, and are working in various ways in our corporate activities to reduce GHG emissions.

 Green Plan 2030